kchian/MAI_Project/docs/final.md

 a few paragraphs to describe each type of evaluation that you perform.
 -->
 Evaluation was performed by qualitatively and quantitatively by applying trained models in different environments.
 These environments were:
+ * An open world environment
+    * Pigs and obstacles are spawned in at random in a 20x20 grid.
- * A 5x9 obstacle course
+ * A 5x9 obstacle course to be completed in a maximum of 30 seconds
     * Player and pig spawn at far ends of the rectangle
     * 3 rows of hazards (blocks or lava) are randomly generated and placed between them
         * Rows have at most 3 / 5 blocks filled with hazards
         * Hazard rows are separated by a row of normal dirt blocks
- * An open world environment
-    * Pigs and obstacles are spawned in at random in a 20x20 grid.

 The quantitative measurements we used in evaluation were
  * How long it took to kill a pig (Mission duration)